-9 year old David comes home from school and told his Mum that his friend said him he was a loser in front of a group of friends.
+9 year old David comes home from school and tells his Mum his friend said he was a loser in front of a group of friends.

-15 year old (in tears) Talia has her Dad pick her up from a party because a girl in another class told someone she likes her friend’s boyfriend.
+15 year old (in tears) Talia has her Dad pick her up from a party because a girl in another class said she likes her friend’s boyfriend.

-6 year old Joseph tells grandma that he hates school because the other kids try not to not play with him.
+6 year old Joseph tells grandma that he hates school because the other kids say they don’t want to play with him.

 For example, one study found that children report having a conflict with one of their good friends approximately once per fortnight.
 Another study found that approximately 60% of children and teens report having a “mutual enemy” (someone they dislike and who dislikes them) which presumably is associated with at least some negative interactions.
 Other studies find that - depending on how you ask the question - 1 in 4 children/young people say they have experienced “bullying” during their primary or secondary years.

-An interesting side note, research shows there are some differences in negative peer experiences for girls and boys.
+As an interesting side note, research shows there are some differences in negative peer experiences for girls compared to boys.
 Girls (in general) report having “closer” friendships (they share more information and rate their friends as more important to them than boys do), and also rate their conflict as more distressing to them than boys.
 Girls conflict and peer problems are also more frequently about relationships – “I know more/am better friends with X than you” - compared to boys, for whom conflict is more likely to be about competition: “I’m better/have more than you”.

-As you can see, both boys and girls initiate, put up with and need to manage negative peer interactions of some kind very frequently, far more than most adults do.
+However both boys and girls initiate and experience negative peer interactions of some kind very frequently, far more than most adults do.

 Bullying versus Mean/Rude Behaviour and Arguments

-In the last couple of years, as professionals we have worked hard to teach children and teens about the difference between two different kinds of negative interactions with their peers: bullying (power differential, targeted, repeated) and “rude/mean” behavior (equally powerful peers, not repeated, or not intentional, resolves quickly).
+In the last couple of years, as professionals we have worked hard to teach children and teens about the difference between two different kinds of negative peer interactions: bullying (power differential, targeted, repeated) and “rude/mean” behavior (equally powerful peers, not repeated, or not intentional, resolves quickly).

 Many young people seem to have received this message loud and clear – I’ve heard young children be able to spout this definition with great confidence: “I did NOT bully her, there was no difference in our power status!” said one indignant 7 year old in my presence recently!